-BREASTFEEDING WITH MATERNAL HEALTH CONDITIONS
+BREASTFEEDING/CHESTFEEDING WITH MATERNAL/PARENTAL HEALTH CONDITIONS

-There is little research on the effect of maternal disability or chronic health problems on breastfeeding.
+There is little research on the effect of disability or chronic health problems in the breastfeeding/chestfeeding parent.
 Several studies have shown lower initiation and continuation rates in those with a disability and another noted that mothers with learning disability and multiple types of disability had the lowest initiation rates - around 65% compared to 83% in those with no self-defined disability, although these groups also had demographic and antenatal/intrapartum differences as well.
 A Canadian study of mothers with chronic physical disease such as diabetes or heart disease found that initiation rates and any breastfeeding at six months was similar to women without chronic disease, but the rate of exclusive breastfeeding at six months was lower (adjusted odds ratio for early cessation of exclusive breastfeeding was 2.5).

 1. Adapting breastfeeding positions and using pillows